sidney-eliot/3d-artists-handbook/content/process/modeling-and-sculpting.md

 |**Mirror And Weld**|⚪ Perfectly mirrors the SubTool from the +X to -X axis along the world center.
 It welds together both halves.

 >[!tip] Custom Mirror Axis in ZBrush
->To circumvent the issue of not being able to set ones own mirror axis in ZBrush, use S.Pivot/ C.Pivot.
+>To circumvent the issue of not being able to set ones own mirror axis in ZBrush, use S.Pivot / C.Pivot.

 ### Booleans